-Eligible projects will either propose to: (1) implement research that has the potential to identify or reduce health inequities or (2) to evaluate of an existing health-related program that has the potential to improve health equity.
-Health equity, briefly defined, is "when all people have the opportunity to thrive and no one is limited in achieving comprehensive health and wellness because of their social position or any other social factors/determinant of health" (ASTHO, 2011).
-Projects that propose to achieve their objectives by changing (or demonstrating the potential to change) policy, systems, and/or the environment are encouraged. (see FAQ page for more on health equity)
+Eligible projects will propose to either: (1) implement research that has the potential to identify or reduce health inequities; or (2) evaluate an existing health-related program that has the potential to improve health equity.
+Health equity, briefly defined, is "achieved when every person has the opportunity to 'attain his or her full health potential' and no one is 'disadvantaged from achieving this potential because of social position or other socially determined circumstances'" (CDC, 2021).
+Projects that propose to achieve their objectives by changing (or demonstrating the potential to change) policy, systems, and/or the environment are encouraged.
+(See FAQ page for more on health equity.)